- Solar advice hub

 💷 A 5kWh solar battery typically costs around £5,000 on its own

-The average cost of a 5kWh solar battery is roughly £5,000, including the price of installation and an inverter – but this figure varies, depending on the battery’s size and whether it’s part of a wider system installation.
+The average cost of a 5kWh solar battery on its own is roughly £5,000, including the price of installation and an inverter – but this figure will vary based on multiple factors, such as the quality of the battery and the complexity of the installation.

 🔋 You’ll pay just £2,000-£3,000 if it’s installed at the same time as solar panels